rodricios/autocomplete/README.md

 ```

-Textbooks where the above code has been expressed:
+Textbooks, and locations therein, where the concept-in-practice has been expressed:

 I. [Intro to Statistical Natural Language Processing](http://ics.upjs.sk/~pero/web/documents/pillar/Manning_Schuetze_StatisticalNLP.pdf) - Manning, Schütze, 1999

     a. frequency distribution showing the most common words and frequencies in *Tom Sawyer*, pg.
 21

     b. conditional probability definition expressed in page 42 - section 2.1.2

     c. the intuition for *frequency* distributions found in pg.
 153 (provided in the context of finding [*Collocations*](http://en.wikipedia.org/wiki/Collocation))

 II.
 [Probabilistic Graphical Models](http://mitpress.mit.edu/books/probabilistic-graphical-models) - Kohler, Friedman, 2009

     a. conditional probability definition found on pg.
 18 (hilariously and coincidentally found in section 2.1.2.1)

 III.
 [Artificial Intelligence - A Modern Approach](http://aima.cs.berkeley.edu) - Russell, Norvig, 3rd. ed.
 2010

     a. conditional probability concept explained in pg.
 485

     b. the "language" (I take to mean "intuition" for asserting things in the probabilistic sense) pg.
 486

     c. the notion of "conditioning" found in pg.
 492-494

 ##Motivation